o-metanoid/hex-fucker/README.md

 python hex_fucker.py input.avi output.avi --smear-mode
 ```

 This mode is ideal for creating motion drag, echo, and temporal smear effects, especially on videos with visible motion.
+However, it may break video playback or cause the video to play only a split second.
+Use at your own risk.

 ## FFmpeg Auto-Encode (Recommended for Smear Mode)